Meet the Team - Small Animal Vets

 When he’s not at work, Chris enjoys cycling, swimming and playing squash, and his hobbies include fish-keeping and flying model aircraft, or otherwise you may find him out exploring the fells whilst trying in vain to train his young Labrador, Oscar.

 Racheal Lang BVMS MRCVSRachael qualified from the University of Glasgow in summer 2015.
 She spent much of her clinical years abroad where she studied emergency and critical care at the University or Melbourne before volunteering at a charity neutering charity clinic in Thailand.
 She also spent time working with wildlife vets in South Africa.
 After qualifying Rachael moved down to Lancashire to work in a very busy small animal practice for 18 months before moving to Kendal to take up a position at Westmorland Vet Group.
-Rachael will be working mainly at our Kendal branch.
+Rachael is mainly based at our Kendal branch.
 Rachael has a keen interest in all areas of small animal medicine and surgery.Outside of work Rachael spends most of her time hill walking with her two young labradors, Penny and Copper, in the Lake District or the Yorkshire Dales - making Kendal the perfect location for her to live!
 Rachael also enjoys skiing, cooking and going to the gym.

 Flora Belshaw BVet Med MRCVS